I2Tunimib/I2T-docs/docs/frontend/thunk.md

 functions, preventing developers to encapsulate the whole application logic in a single place.
 SemTUI makes use of a particular middleware layer, introduced between an action dispatcher and a reducer function, allowing to execute any side effects before reaching a reducer.
-This middleware layer is called thunk.
-Thunk is a general term that means a piece of code that does some delayed work.
-Rather than executing some logic now, a function can be called to perform an action later on.
+This middleware layer is called Thunk, which means that a piece of code is still working, even if it does some delays: rather than executing some logic now, a function can be called to perform an action later on.
 In Redux specifically, thunks are a pattern which encapsulates logic, including asynchronous logic, inside functions that can interact with the global store through other action dispatchers and slices of the state.